RLOps: Development Life-cycle of Reinforcement Learning Aided Open RAN: Relevant Background

 \subsection{Evolution of the RAN and O-RAN architecture}

 A typical mobile communication network mainly comprises a RAN, a transport network and a core network.
 The RAN gives the UE access to the core network, this subsequently provides the services to the user.
 The transport network implements the IP routing and IPSec functionality that securely connect the different network elements and network domains of the mobile network, thus allowing for full end-to-end functionality.

-From 1G to 5G, the evolutionary trends of communication systems is the modularity and virtualization of decoupled network functionalities.
+From 1G to 5G, the evolutionary trends of communication systems are the modularity and virtualization of decoupled network functionalities.
 For instance, the core network embraces x86 platform universal servers and performs network function virtualization (NFV), where the slicing of the core network embodies this feature.
-However, due to the complexity of antennas, the Remote Radio Unit (RRU), and the Baseband Unit (BBU) in RAN, the functionality decoupling of RAN is slower than the decoupling of the transport network and core network.
-Three distinct structural improvements had been proposed in the evolution of RAN, namely the distributed RAN (D-RAN), the centralized (or cloud) RAN (C-RAN), and vRAN.
-In D-RAN, the RRU and BBU are co-located at every distributed cell site.
+However, due to the complexity of antennas, the Remote Radio Heads (RRHs), and the Baseband Units (BBUs) in RAN, the functionality decoupling of RAN is slower than the decoupling of the transport network and core network.
+Three distinct structural improvements have been proposed in the evolution of RAN, namely the distributed RAN (D-RAN), the centralized (or cloud) RAN (C-RAN), and vRAN.
+The RRHs and BBUs are co-located in D-RAN at every distributed cell site.
+The RRHs and BBUs communication are provided by the proprietary interfaces.
 Cells are connected back to the core network through the backhaul interface.
-In C-RAN, all BBUs are further concentrated into the centralized BBU pool for cloudification, and every site merely keeps antenna and BBU.
-RRUs and the centralized BBU are connected with fronthaul.
-Centralized BBUs brings the convenience of cell deployment and maintenance and significantly reduces the CAPEX and OPEX. vRAN decouples the software and hardware by NFV, where the BBU is virtualized on x86 servers \cite{faisal_2021}.
-In the 5G network, the above BS components are reorganised into the centralized unit (CU), distributed unit (DU) and active antenna unit (AAU), with their deployment following a flexible topology.
-In the meantime, all the hardware design, specialized software development and intellectual properties of the RAN related components are mastered by the equipment vendors.
+In C-RAN, all BBUs are further concentrated into the centralized BBU pool for cloudification, and every site merely keeps antennas and RRH.
+RRHs and the centralized BBU are connected with fronthaul.
+Centralized BBUs bring the convenience of cell deployment and maintenance and significantly reduce the CAPEX and OPEX. vRAN decouples the software and hardware by NFV, where the BBU is virtualized on x86 servers \cite{faisal_2021}.
+In 3GPP 5G NR related specifications, the above Base Station (BS) components are reorganised into the centralized unit (CU), distributed unit (DU) and radio unit (RU) entities, with their deployment following a flexible topology.
+CU and DU play the role of BBU, and the RU functions the converting between the signals and radio frequency (RF).
+A more comprehensive review regarding the details of interfaces and radio evolution is presented in \cite{wypior2022open}.
+In the meantime, all the hardware design, specialized software development and intellectual properties of the RAN-related components are still proprietary.